cloudbees-core-cd-workshop/workshop-exercises/exercises/artifacts-parallel-sequential-cb-core.md

         }
       }
 ```
 3. Notice how we now have 2 `container` blocks - with both containers being provided by our inline Pod Template.
 Also notice the `xunit:res.xml` part of the **testcafe** `sh` step. **Testcafe**  provides JUnit compatible output and it is useful to have Jenkins record that output for reporting and visualization.
-We will use the [`junit` step from the the JUnit plugin to captured and display test results](https://jenkins.io/doc/book/pipeline/jenkinsfile/#test) in Jenkins.
+We will use the [`junit` step from the the JUnit plugin to capture and display test results](https://jenkins.io/doc/book/pipeline/jenkinsfile/#test) in Jenkins.
 We will add the `always` condition block to our `post` section of the `test` `stage` - because we want to capture both successful tests and failures:

 ```groovy
       post {